-It is recommended that students successfully complete Algebra I in middle school.
+It is recommended that students successfully complete Algebra I in middle school

-11 to recommended than structures successfully complete 116 control in material seriors.
 Course Name and Number Difficulty Level Credit Algebra II (20120) 1.2 1.0 NCAA

 This continues to develop understanding of Algebraic concepts.
 Students can expect to solve various non-linear equations.
 We extend the study of numbers to include irrational and non-real numbers.
 There will be extensive study on families of functions including linear, polynomial, exponential and logarithmic functions.
 In addition, there will be a unit of study on data analysis that includes combinations, permutations, odds and the fundamental counting principle.